-SIL International develops and supports a wide range of software to assist with language development activities: linguistic and cultural research, literacy and mother-tongue education, dictionary development, community and computer-assisted translation, and vernacular media production.
+SIL International develops and supports a wide range of language technology and software to assist with language development activities: linguistic and cultural research, literacy and mother-tongue education, dictionary development, community and computer-assisted translation, and vernacular media production.

-One part of the Language Technology team – The SIL Non-Roman Script Initiative (NRSI) is exclusively dedicated to meeting complex writing system needs so language communities can use their preferred writing system on computers, mobile devices and the web.
+One part of SIL Language Technology – the Writing Systems Technology team – is exclusively dedicated to meeting complex writing system needs so language communities can use their preferred writing system on computers, mobile devices and the web.
 The team does research, provides help and develops script-specific solutions, including fonts and keyboards.

 Language Technology developers are actively engaged in developing data standards for language data.
 In collaboration with others in the industry, progress is being made on the following standards: